tanujbhakre/api-gateway/README.md

 ## Token

-If the user is authenticated in the response token is attached to header key **X-AUTH-TOKEN**.
+If the user is authenticated a response token is attached to header key **X-AUTH-TOKEN**.

 For subsequent requests token is expected as part of header with header key as **X-AUTH-TOKEN**.